harbor-xyz/ethereum-ipfs-postgres/README.md

 harbor configure keys
 ```

-This will ask you to add in your credentials, which includes your User key and Project key.
+This will ask you to add in your credentials, which includes your User Key and Project Key.
 Find them in the app and paste them here.

 ## Start Testnet